Read the Passage: Hebrews 9

 Structure (9:1–10)

 In Heb.
-9:6–7 the author describes the basic operation of the tabernacle: in short, the first part was where daily service occurred, and the second part was only entered once a year, on the Day of Atonement.
+9:6–7 the author describes the basic operation of the tabernacle: the first part was where daily service occurred, and the second part was only entered once a year, on the Day of Atonement.
 In Heb.
 9:8 the author notes this structure was used by the Holy Spirit to teach that the sacrificial system did not grant regular access to God—indeed, it was only “symbolic for the present time” (Heb.
 9:9a).
 Moreover, the ceremonial laws lacked the ability to “make him who performed the service perfect in regard to the conscience” (Heb.
 9:9b; cf. Heb.
 7:19).
-Note the following tabernacle related symbolism: Jesus is the true tabernacle (cf. John 1:14), Jesus is the true bread of life (cf. John 6:35), Jesus is the true light of the world (cf. John 8:12), Jesus is the true sacrifice (cf. John 1:29), Jesus is the true High Priest (cf. Heb.
+Note the following tabernacle-related symbolism: Jesus is the true tabernacle (cf. John 1:14), Jesus is the true bread of life (cf. John 6:35), Jesus is the true light of the world (cf. John 8:12), Jesus is the true sacrifice (cf. John 1:29), Jesus is the true High Priest (cf. Heb.
 3:1), and Jesus is He who cleanses from sin (cf. 1 John 1:7).

 Significance (9:11–15)